psu-libraries/contentdmtools/docs/batchReOCR.md

 # Batch Re-OCRing a CONTENTdm Collection
 As OCR technology has improved, it is sometimes beneficial to re-run collection objects through OCR for improved transcripts.
-This script can also be useful to add OCR transcripts to collections that didn't previously have them.
+The `batchReOCR.ps1` script will find all the JP2 or JPG images in a collection, including from within Document or Monograph Compound Objects, and run them through Tesseract OCR engine, then send the new OCR data back to CONTENTdm.
+It can also be useful for adding OCR transcripts to collections that didn't previously have them.

 This script uses the [Batch Editing](batchEdit.md) script at the end to send the new transcripts to CONTENTdm.
-If you haven't used batchEdit.ps1 before, you will be prompted to enter credentials for CONTENTdm and a license number.
+If you haven't used `batchEdit.ps1` before, you will be prompted to enter credentials for CONTENTdm and a license number.
+You may want to run a small batch edit before running this script so you don't have to worry about the script pausing and waiting for credentials.

 **The collection must have a field with the data type `Full Text Search`**.
 This field doesn't have to be displayed, but it should be searched.
 You will need to know this field's nickname (not the same as the field name) to pass as a parameter.